 Allow me to lace these lyrical douches in your bushes (Uh)

-‘Bushes’ is a common slang used to describe a woman’s vagina with natural hair.
+‘Bushes’ is a common slang used to describe a woman’s sexual organs covered in natural hair.
 Biggie knows the impact his words have on the ladies.
-His style and flow are like a douche, which is used to clean the interior of a vagina.
+His style and flow are like a douche, which is used to clean the interior of the said sexual organs.
 His lyrics make the ladies, well, um, beg for more.
 Biggie plays on the idea that both his songs and stature have women falling for him.

 Biggie has no hidden agenda.
 He is upfront that he is here to ‘creep’ or have secret and short sessions with women.
 But for someone as big as Biggie, this must be quite difficult.
 And everybody wants to earn a quick buck off of someone else’s fame; “Why blow up my spot ’cause we both got hot?.”